 Shiree’s Style File

-For parties of more than eight guests, encourage them to move around by doing a table for wine, glasses and chilled water in one room and a table of hors d’oeuvres in another.
+- For parties of more than eight guests, encourage them to move around the home by doing a table for wine, glasses and chilled water in one room and a table of hors d’oeuvres in another.
 Shrimp is a great way to get people to circulate too.

-I like to use white, unscented candles for entertaining but have been known to cheat and mix in battery operated ones too.
-They’re especially nice for hard to reach places or if children are present.
+- I like to use white, unscented candles for entertaining.
+But still, I have been known to cheat and mix in battery operated ones too.
+They’re especially nice for hard-to-reach places or if children are present.
+And they don’t get messy as the night progresses.

-Never use paper plates, plastic cups, and plastic utensils.
-Use cloth napkins if possible.
-I like plain white, ten inch buffet plates (one of my caterer friends says they’re too big but I love them), vintage silverware, and simple, clear glass, high quality wine glasses so guests can appreciate the color of the wine.
+- Never use paper plates, paper napkins, plastic cups, and plastic utensils for entertaining.
+I like plain white, ten-inch buffet plates (one of my caterer friends says they’re too big but I love them), vintage silverware, and simple, clear glass, high quality wine glasses so guests can appreciate the color of the wine.

 Click here and give yourself the best Mother’s Day gift: the gift of health and wellness!